andres-erbsen/dename-writeup/dename.md

 A `dename` server exposes the following API:

-* `modify(name, newProfile, newSignature, oldSignature)`:  Make the name point to the new profile. `newSignature` is a signature of the request with the key contained in the new profile.
+* `modify(name, newProfile, newSignature, oldSignature)`:  Make the name point to the new profile. `newSignature` is a signature on the request with the key contained in the new profile.
-If an old profile exists, `oldSignature` is a signature of the request with the old key.
+If an old profile exists, `oldSignature` is a signature on the request with the old key.
 * `getRoot()`:  Return the hash of the current directory state signed by all servers.
 * `lookup(name) -> (profile, proof)`:  Return the profile that the name points to, along with a proof that the name-profile pair is present in the directory.
 Clients can check the proof